ReInHerit/digital-hub/content/bestpractices/2024-02-07-in-the-footsteps-of-saint-paul-the-apostle-of-the-nations-cultural-route.md

 locationbestpractice: Cyprus, Greece, Italy, Spain, Malta
 timebestpractice: June 2021 to date
-resourcesbestpractice: Commitment by relevant partners in several countries (at least 3 Council of Europe member states), around 6 person-months of preparatory work, good contacts and cooperation with UNESCO World Heritage Sites, relevant museums, Municipalities and Regional Authorities, Cultural Associations NGOs, Tourist Boards and DMOs along the proposed route.
+resourcesbestpractice: Commitment by relevant partners in several countries (at least 3 Council of Europe member states).
+Around 6 person-months of preparatory work.
+Good contacts and cooperation with UNESCO World Heritage Sites, relevant museums.
+Support by Municipalities and Regional Authorities, Cultural Associations NGOs, Tourist Boards and DMOs along the route.
+  Marketing, including presence at tourist fairs, relevant events, involvement of travel blogs and also digital marketing.
 successbestpractice: The development of “Saint Paul’s footsteps European Cultural Route” in Cyprus, Greece and Italy by the European Grouping of Territorial Cooperation (EGTC) “In the footsteps of St Paul, the Apostle of